 - Veröffentlicht: 13.
 November 2020

-Archana Vidyasekar, visionary innovation group research director at Frost & Sullivan, said: “Now more than ever, the strategy of being technology-first, optimistic, and focused on ‘smart’ is critical.
+Archana Vidyasekar, Visionary Innovation Group Research Director at Frost & Sullivan, commented: “Now more than ever, the strategy of being technology-first, optimistic and focused on ‘smart’ is critical.
 While COVID-19 has largely been a health crisis, it has disrupted city ecosystems and infrastructure tremendously.
 Smart technologies offer innovative solutions that can reverse the damage and bring some respite, if not normalcy.
-For instance, digital contact tracing can play a critical role in empowering citizens with knowledge of Covid-impacted areas and promote safer urban movement.”
+For instance, digital contact tracing can play a critical role in empowering citizens with knowledge of COVID-impacted areas and promote safer urban movement.”

 Other analysts have suggested that the pandemic could curb smart city spending in the short-term as local governments face severe budget challenges, although research from the U.S. Conference of Mayors found that investing in infrastructure, including technology, is US mayors’ top immediate and long-term priority for economic recovery.
 There is also a < href="https://cities-today.com/covid-19-shifts-the-focus-from-smart-cities-to-resilient-cities/" target="_blank">renewed focus on prioritising solutions that make cities more resilient.

 Autor(en)/Author(s): Sarah Wray